johntam/OpenTOMS/README.md

         	</Directory>

 5. In the /app/config/database.php file, put in the details for the database that you created in step 2 above so that the system can locate its database.
+You might want to run the line below before changing this file so that you don't commit your changes:

+	> git update-index --assume-unchanged database.php

 6. Things to make sure that it will all work.